The 'SFT Synth' (code named 'Piranha') is a monophonic single-voice MIDI programmable synthesizer

-The additional information (below) generally pertains to Version 2 and earlier (including the sound
+Some of the information on this page pertains to Version 2 and earlier (including the sound

-to find on high end synthesizers, like dual DCOs with de-tuning capability, true sine wave generation,
+to find on high end synthesizers, suchy as dual DCOs with de-tuning capability, true sine wave

 The 'SFT Synth' uses a standard MIDI interface to receive MIDI controller and program commands.